LewisTowart/tech258_cloud/monitoring/Monitoring.md

 If the CPU in this case returns to a normal value less than earlier specified you will also be notified.

 ![alt text](Markdown_images/alert-resolved.PNG)

+#### Testing for Autoscaling

+These steps can be a fantastic way to test you instance to see what times it may be reaching a CPU load that is detrimental to the user experience or what exact percentage that would be.

+I could continue by using Apache to test at what point the app instance stops working all together or at what percentage CPU load causes the app page to load slowly.
+These are all aspects that need to be tested to ensure the best user experience.

+I can then use these numbers within my Azure scale set to make sure that before we reach the point of the user experience worsening I can set a value that if the average were exceeded a new app VM would be created.